 When most birds are frightened they either try to flee, bite, or they stand perfectly still.
 The Pionus does these things, along with another interesting survival technique – it hisses in short little bursts, almost like it’s having trouble breathing.
 Cockatiels make a similar noise when frightened as well.
 Some Pionus owners have also noted that their birds emit a sweet, musky odor.

 The Pionus is a change from the “everyday” parrot, quite the novelty.
-A Pionus parrot can live 25-40 years if properly cared for, so it’s not a relationship best entered into on a whim.
+A Pionus parrot can live 25 to 40 years if properly cared for, so it’s not a relationship best entered into on a whim.

 Pionus aren’t known as the best talkers, but some individuals can garner quite an impressive vocabulary.
 Their “speaking voice” isn’t always crystal clear and is often a little rasping, but a guardian can generally make out what the bird is saying.